mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

   the code for the Ember Data library, which is Ember's default data management solution.
 You can read more in the
   [Ember Data guides](https://guides.emberjs.com/release/models/).
-- The CLI team updates the `ember-source` and `ember-data` dependencies in the blueprints, tests that everything works as expected and releases a new version of [ember-cli](https://www.npmjs.com/package/ember-cli). `ember-cli` is a command-line application that makes it easy to create, build, test and serve
+- The CLI team updates the `ember-source` and `ember-data` dependencies in the [application](https://github.com/ember-cli/ember-cli/tree/master/blueprints/app) and [addon](https://github.com/ember-cli/ember-cli/tree/master/blueprints/addon) blueprints, tests that everything works as expected and releases a new version of [ember-cli](https://www.npmjs.com/package/ember-cli). `ember-cli` is a command-line application that makes it easy to create, build, test and serve